evert/evert.github.com/_posts/2019/2019-12-22-h2-paralellism.md

 (and other HTTP-) services are incentivized to pack many logical 'entities' in a single HTTP request/response.

-For example, when a API client needs a list of 'articles' from an API, usually they will get this list from a single endpoint instead of fetching each article by its own URI.
+For example, when an API client needs a list of 'articles' from an API, usually they will get this list from a single endpoint instead of fetching each article by its own URI.